-- Listen to verbal communication to identify and respond to a patient's health status. - Identify and differentiate sounds such as those related to heart, lung, or other bodily functions with or without the use of assistive devices. - Listen to verbal communication to provide care in collaboration with other providers.
+- Communicate with patients in order to elicit information, detect changes in mood, activity, and to establish a therapeutic relationship. - Communicate effectively and sensitively with patients and all members of the health care team both in person and in writing. - Identify and differentiate sounds such as those related to heart, lung, or other bodily functions with or without the use of assistive devices.